-Red Hat is committed to advancing women in the workplace, and providing equitable pay and opportunities for all employees.
-Our global diversity, equity, and inclusion web page states that "At Red Hat, we believe inclusive collaboration drives innovation" The following are some of the activities in which we engage to support equal opportunities and pay equity:
+Red Hat is committed to providing equitable pay and opportunities for all employees.
+Our global diversity, equity, and inclusion web page states that "Our vision is a Red Hat where diversity, equity, and inclusion (DEI) are infused in all we do, and where all Red Hatters feel included, aligned to the business, and safe to be their authentic selves."
+The following are some of the